It’s Super Bowl Season (and Yes, We’re Crocheting for It)

 • My accessories pouch with scissors, yarn needle, stitch markers, and measuring tape

-• My pattern print-out and a pen or pencil for notes (like where I left off)
+• My pattern print-out and a pen or pencil for notes (like where I left off or if I altered the pattern)

 • A little extra, like hand lotion and chapstick, just because